jpkempf/mc-tech-tips/src/content/blog/intro-state-machines-xstate.md

 ![Visualization of a slightly more complex state machine from Stately Studio](/tech-tips/images/intro-state-machines-xstate/cart-machine.png)

-Some of the things that this machine accomplishes include: form validation, resetting the cart or replacing it with data coming in from an external event and automatically displaying a success messages on certain events.
+Some of the things that this machine accomplishes include: form validation, resetting the cart or replacing it with data coming in from an external event and automatically displaying a success message on certain events.
 The components consuming this cart machine need to know about none of this logic; all they do is send events and render UI based on the current state of the machine.

 ## Using XState in React